amiika/ziffers/README.md

 ### Params

-zparse(ziffersNotation, key, scale, defaultDuration, ampStep)
+zparse(n, key, scale, d, a)

-* ziffersNotation as presented in the first section
+* n = ascii notation as presented in the first section
 * key as keys in Sonic Pi (:c, :d, :e ...)
 * scale as scales in Sonic Pi (:major, :minor, :gong ...)
-* defaultDuration as default note length (What length plain numbers are without any other character=
+* d = default note length (What length plain numbers are without any other character)
-* ampStep as how much volume is changed with < and >
+* a = how much amp/volume is changed with < and >

 ### Ziffer array cells